 5. Skis, snowshoes, and snowboards actually make great wall art if you place them on the right rack in an artful location.
 This organizational technique is especially worthy if you live in a small space that doesn’t have a gear closet or garage.

 6. Invest in a boot dryer.
 You won’t regret it, especially during ski season.

-7. Keep plenty of dry towels at the door, rolled nicely on a shelf, as if it’s a spa.
+7. Keep plenty of dry towels at the door, rolled nicely on a shelf, as if you're running a spa.
 This is an adulting habit that you, your guests, and your dogs will appreciate.
-The towels can be used for mopping puddles, wiping paws, quick clean ups and for placing under your dripping gear while it dries on your new clothes drying rack.
+The towels can be used for mopping puddles, wiping paws, quick clean ups, and for placing under your dripping gear while it dries on your new clothes drying rack.

 8. Cull your stuff.
 Go Marie Kondo on your winter gear and jettison what you don’t use.
-Let go of the broken things you’ve been holding onto for years because you think you’ll fix them one day (metaphor alert).
+Let go of the broken things you’ve been holding onto for years because you think you’ll fix them one day.
 Same with the gloves and socks that are missing a mate.
-Donate the old gear you have upgraded.
+Donate old gear you have upgraded.
 Release the unworn clothes that don’t “spark joy” (or, in this case, "stoke joy").

-9. This is the most important tip of all.
-At the end of the season, put $40 in your winter bag with the rest of your gear.
+9. This is the SECOND most important tip of all.
+At the end of the season, put $40 in your Winter bag with the rest of your gear.
 Use it to buy the first round on the first ski day the following year.

-With the world in its current state, getting outside is certainly one of our main permitted pleasures these days.
+With the world in its current state, getting outside is certainly one of our primary pleasures and privileges these days.
 We say, do it often, even if it’s cold.
-With apologies to whomever first said, “There’s no bad weather, just bad clothes,” we say, “There is no lost gear, just poor organizational techniques.”
+And with apologies to whomever first said, “There’s no bad weather, just bad clothes,” we say, “There is no lost gear, just poor organizational techniques.”

-Wishing you a season full of fresh powder and many organasms.
+Wishing you a Winter full of fresh powder and many days enjoying it.

 image credit: @mgshannon